Integrated Grid Plan Overview

 As a customer, you'll start seeing more energy choices and programs to incentivize the use of clean energy.
 You'll also have opportunities to share feedback with us that will help inform our customer programs and initiatives.

-In your community, you may see more solar panels on rooftops, more community-based renewable projects, and development of new grid infrastructure.
+In your community, you may see more solar panels on rooftops, more community-based renewable projects, and upgrades to or development of new grid infrastructure.
 You'll see opportunities to share insights to help us identify and develop projects and create a more equitable clean energy future.

 We gather and consider two types of feedback throughout the IGP process: